 Charco Azul and Cuevas Arenales

-He also told us about the trail that goes off behind the water company pump that leads to more cool rock formation areas.
+He also told us about the trail that goes off behind the water company pump to the right, that leads to more cool rock formation areas.
 This second trail and river area was empty except for us.
 A little less impressive, but peaceful.
 Still worth a visit.
 We didn’t think it would be safe to try to explore and visit a dark underground cave with a river running through it alone, so we left that for a future tour.

 Charco Azul and Cuevas Arenales